sihyun-yu/Ogogada/Reports/[DP1] Needfinding.md

 ### Observation & Interviews

+We asked the following questions to the people who have an experience working at cafe.
+We tried to vary the duration, the number of worked cafes  for each interviewees.

+> 1. How long did you work at the cafe?
+> 2. Do you have experience to teach someone with working at cafe?
+> 3. Any experience to be embarassed while working at the cafe at the first time?
+> 4. What was the method for you to learn how to work at the cafe?
+> 5. Do you have any mistakes while working at the cafe?
+Why?
+> 6. How did you do for the mistake?
+Any good way to prevent the similar mistake?

 #### 1. Vanilla Latte - Worked at Tous Les Jours (less than 1 month)  (Extreme User) - By Sihyun Yu
 ![](./Images/sihyun_1.png)